Senior Individualized Project

 The Senior Individualized Project (SIP)

-Every student must complete a Senior Individualized Project of at least one unit.
-The SIP requirement is usually completed in the major department, although students may complete a SIP in any department or program of the College with the approval of the department chair or program director and a faculty SIP supervisor from that area.
-Each department sets its own requirements for senior projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
-The amount of SIP credit (one or two units) is determined by the student and the SIP department at the beginning of the project.
-In consultation with the faculty SIP supervisor, and within the constraints set by the relevant department, students determine their project's form and the environment in which it is to be pursued.
+The Senior Individualized Project is a college graduation requirement, not a requirement for any department or program (except the Independent Interdisciplinary Major).
+The SIP requirement is often completed in the student's major department, but students may complete a SIP in any department or program of the College or outside of those areas with the approval of a faculty SIP supervisor.
+Each department and program sets its own requirements for senior projects done under its auspices, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
+As a capstone experience, the SIP should build upon the student's previous coursework and other experiences.
+SIPs may be either one or two units, with the amount of credit to be determined by the student and the faculty SIP supervisor at the beginning of the project.
+In consultation with the faculty SIP supervisor, and within the constraints set by the relevant department or program, students determine their project's form and the environment in which it is to be pursued.

 General Information about SIPs